Wi-Fi 8: an invisible revolution...

 📶 better overall network stability.

-3️⃣ Wi-Fi finally becomes “cellular” in its behavior
+3️⃣ Wi-Fi finally behaves like “cellular”

-• intelligent coordination between APs,
+• smart coordination between APs,

 • smooth roaming of the “make-before-break” type,